Smendero/Cleaning-UCI-HAR-Dataset/README.md

 Data from train and test subjects were merged and averages by subject id and type of activity were used to summarize the data.

-The files included in the tidy dataset are:
+## The files included in the tidy dataset are:

-README.txt
+README.md

 CodeBook.Rmd